openlibhums/memory-alpha/content/pages/support/email-and-reminders/email-publication-notification.md

 - All articles published on a given day are included in a single email.
 - If no articles are published on a particular day, no notification is sent.
-- Emails are sent using BCC, so recipients do not see other subscribers’ email addresses.
+- Emails are sent using BCC, so recipients do not see other subscribers' email addresses.

 <!--Are notifications logged in any logs?-->